automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 The terms of this section 5 of *This License* apply only to *Customers* who obtain a *Usage Right* for *The Software* under a *"Paid Use"* class of service *Order Form*.

 ### 5.1 License Grant
 *Provider* hereby grants to *Customer* a non-exclusive, fully paid-up, royalty-free, worldwide, non-transferrable license to Use *The Software* and Documentation to support their respective internal business and operations for the Subscription Term (the "Usage Right").
 Each License is expressly limited for Use with a unique *Customer* component or components that are specified in an *Order Form*.
-For clarity, *This License* does not allow for Use of *The Software* or *Costomer* modified versions of *The Software* by *Affiliates*, unless such right is expressly granted under an *Order Form*.
+For clarity, *This License* does not allow for Use of *The Software* or *Customer* modified versions of *The Software* by *Affiliates*, unless such right is expressly granted under an *Order Form*.

 ### 5.2 License Prohibitions
 Unless otherwise expressly agreed by *Provider* in writing, *Customer* may not: